mtrevi/BuonAppetito/src/food_recognition/README.md

     @input text:
         receives a string (might be a sentence or a group of sentences)
     @output list(food_items):
-        returns a list of food_item.
+        returns a list of food_items
 ```

 A food_item is an object that contains (at least):